mrwiora/pki-tutorial/docs/simple/index.rst

         -keyout certs/fred.key

-With the ``openssl req -new`` command we create the private key and CSR for an email-protection certificate.
+With the ``openssl req -new`` command we create the private key and CSR for an email-protection (user) certificate.
 We use a :doc:`request configuration file
 <email.conf>` specifically prepared for the task.
 When prompted enter these DN components:
 DC=org, DC=simple, O=Simple Inc, CN=Fred Flintstone,